 Casual and lightweight at just 10 ounces, put on a pair of these highly adaptable shoes when you take your next fishing trip.
 The synthetic and mesh materials are extremely breathable and the rubber sole provides a good grip on a slippery boat or deck.

 While these have all of the qualities of your average water shoes, there is nothing average about these stylish kicks.
 These aren’t just great for torrential downpours, you could actually dive in feet first while wearing these shoes.
 They are quick to dry out when you set your feet back on land because of the functional mesh and drainage channels.

 They are available in multiple colors: black, grey/green, black/olive, multi-color, tarmac, blue, olympian blue (if plain blue doesn’t do it for you) and grey.
 These shoes are complete with an elastic opening for a snugger fit to your foot.
-With prices beginning under fifty dollars, there’s a pair for every budget.
+With prices starting low, there’s a pair for every budget.
 If you’re looking to buy a pair with an attractive sole, then these are the best looking of the bunch.

 These shoes are so comfortable that you’ll want to wear them everywhere.
 The Teva Men’s Churn is available in men’s whole and half sizes from 7-12 as well as size 13 and 14.
 If versatility is what you’re looking for, then this is definitely the pair for you.
 The shoes have a great grip on wet surfaces, and the fold-down heel converts this shoe into a laid-back clog when you’re back at camp swapping fish tales.
 You can truly wear these shoes anywhere and everywhere.